Ron Barassi: North Melbourne years

 Barassi returned to coaching in 1973.
 With administrators Allen Aylett and Ron Joseph, he recruited a new batch of stars for North Melbourne.
 Proven champions were recruited from clubs throughout the country, including Malcolm Blight, Barry Cable, John Rantall, Barry Davis and Doug Wade.

-North Melbourne were to win the wooden spoon in 1972, finishing last.
-In 1974, Barassi's second year of coaching, North Melbourne were to come runner up in the grand final.
-By 1975 they had won the premiership.
-Barassi had implemented a tough training regime in 1974 which he modified for 1975 finals where he introduced lighter training sessions to keep his squad mentally focussed and not over trained and exhausted.
+North Melbourne won the wooden spoon in 1972, finishing last.
+However, in 1974, in just Barassi's second year of coaching the club, North Melbourne were to come runner-up in the 1974 grand final.
+Whereas Barassi had implemented a tough training regime in 1974, he modified this approach for the 1975 finals when he introduced lighter training sessions to keep his squad mentally-focused and not overtrained and exhausted.
+His strategy worked and they won the 1975 premiership.

-The Kangaroos went on to win another premiership in 1977, but it very nearly was not, as North Melbourne gave up a late lead against Collingwood in the second ever drawn VFL grand final.
-Barassi made major positional changes, placing David Dench into the forward line, which sparked off the club's comeback to get back in front, until Ross Dunne kicked a late goal to draw the game.
-Within a week, Barassi had picked his side up from this disappointment to lead North to a memorable triumph.
+North Melbourne went on to win another premiership in 1977, but they nearly squandered the flag as they gave up a late lead against Collingwood to create the second-ever drawn VFL grand final before coming back a week later to win the flag.
+In the drawn grand final, Barassi made major positional changes, including placing North Melbourne Team of the Century full-back and captain David Dench into the forward line, which sparked North Melbourne's comeback to get back in front until Ross Dunne kicked a late goal to draw the game.
+Within a week, Barassi had picked his side up from this disappointing setback to lead North to a memorable triumph.

 Return to Melbourne

-In 1981 Barassi returned to Melbourne to assist long-term under 19 coach Ray 'Slug' Jordon.
-The under 19s made three straight grand finals and won premierships in 1981 and 1983.
+In 1981, Barassi returned to Melbourne to assist long-term under-19 coach Ray 'Slug' Jordon.
+The under-19s made three straight grand finals and won premierships in 1981 and 1983.
 Barassi laid some foundations for what would become a revitalised Melbourne side.
 "In the five years we were there I think we raised the level of the club quite substantially.
 Melbourne reached the preliminary final two years after we left, and the grand final the year after that.
 I felt we did some of the ground work".

-He started the "Irish experiment" at Melbourne which started recruiting Gaelic footballers from Ireland and converting them to Australian rules footballers.
-He recruited the most famous of all, 1991 Brownlow Medallist, Jim Stynes.
+Barassi started the "Irish experiment" at Melbourne, which started recruiting Gaelic footballers from Ireland and converting them to Australian rules footballers.
+He recruited the most famous of all, the 1991 Brownlow Medallist, Jim Stynes.